Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Average Execution Time

-Indicates the average execution time of a Flow process on a timescale.
-The chart indicates the average time it took to execute the Flow in ms. Time scaling depends on the global filter setting.
+Indicates the average execution time of a Flow process over a specific timespan.
+The chart indicates the average time it took to execute the Flow in ms. The time span itself can be adjusted using the global filter settings.

 Formula: